 Remote Notarization Rhode Island: A Summary

-In a nutshell, permanent remote notarization in Rhode Island means that homebuyers can now close a real estate transaction in Rhode Island from anywhere.
+Permanent remote notarization in Rhode Island means that homebuyers can now close a real estate transaction in Rhode Island from anywhere.

 Homebuyers can sign documents remotely from anywhere in the world with the assistance of a Rhode Island-commissioned notary.
 For example, prior to the temporary RON procedures that went into place in 2020, a person living in California that wanted to purchase a house in Rhode Island would have to appear in person in front of a notary in Rhode Island to sign closing documents that require notarization.
-This changes with the passage of permanent Rhode Island remote notarization law.
+This changes with the passage of the permanent Rhode Island remote notarization law.

 Rhode Island Remote Notarization Law: A Deeper Dive